thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 * **Direction** - configures the direction of the relation query.
 It is either **From originator** or **To originator**.
 * **Max relation level** - specifies the maximum depth for the relation search.
 Optional.
 No value set means **Unlimited level**.
   > **Note:** Search query result returns only first entity even if multiple entities were found.
-    * **Fetch last level relation only** - a toggle that forces the rule node to search for related entities only at the level set in the **Max relation level**.
+    * **Fetch last level relation only** - if enabled, forces the rule node to search for related entities only at the level set in the **Max relation level**.
       > **Note:** Available only when **Max relation level** is greater than one.
 * **Relation type** - configures the relation between entities.
 It is either **Contains** or **Manages**.
 * **Device profiles** - allows configuring filters to refine the relation query based on device profile.